Oslonline/dithering-studio/README.md

 Palette mode remaps colors before / during diffusion (depending on algorithm) for authentic limited‑color looks.

+Palettes are editable: when a palette is active you can click swatches to temporarily remove them (keep at least two).
+Use the restore arrow to bring all colors back.

 ## Try It Locally (optional)
 Requires Node 20.19+ (recent LTS works).
 If you only want to use it, visit the deployed site (see repo description).
 To hack on it: